botpress/botpress/docs/guide/docs/channels/messenger.md

 Read more about [get started](https://developers.facebook.com/docs/messenger-platform/reference/messenger-profile-api/get-started-button).

 ### Persistent Menu
 The persistent menu allows you to have an always-on user interface element inside Messenger conversations.
-It is an easy way to help people discover and access your Messenger bot's core functionality at any point in the conversation.
+It is an easy way to help people discover and access your Messenger chatbot's core functionality at any point in the conversation.

 Read more about persistent menu [here](https://developers.facebook.com/docs/messenger-platform/send-messages/persistent-menu).